dmarcwise/caddy-shield/README.md

 # Caddy Shield

-A Caddy module to block requests received from remote clients listed in IP blocklists.
-It supports multiple feeds, automatic background refresh, static allow and deny entries, IPv4 and IPv6 addresses, and configurable responses for blocked requests.
+A Caddy module to block requests from clients found in IP blocklists.

+Features:
+- Multiple feeds supported, with built-in IPsum, FireHOL, and AbuseIPDB presets
+- Custom HTTP and HTTPS blocklist sources
+- Automatic background feed refreshes, asynchronous and independent, with last-known-good retention, conditional requests, retry backoff, and jitter
+- Static allow and deny entries, with allow entries taking precedence
+- Configurable per-site responses for blocked requests
+- Efficient IPv4 and IPv6 request lookups using efficient immutable IP sets (`netipx.IPSet`)
+- Structured logging for list refreshes and blocked requests

 ## Build